kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 <a name="jekyll" title="go to the jekyll section of this article"></a>
 ### ...Hello, Jekyll
-If you're a regular GitHub user then you're probably familiar with [Jekyll](http://jekyllrb.com/), the blog-aware static site generator.
+If you're a regular GitHub user then you're probably familiar with [Jekyll](http://jekyllrb.com/ "Visit to the Jekyll site"), the blog-aware static site generator.
 [GitHub Pages](http://pages.github.com/) give Jekyll its underlying HTML structure, so the word "Jekyll" is regularly thrown around in GitHub circles.

-I created multiple site layouts using [Liquid](http://liquidmarkup.org/, "visit the liquid markup page"), a templating markup language with some internal logic.
+I created multiple site layouts using [Liquid](http://liquidmarkup.org/ "visit the liquid markup page"), a templating markup language with some internal logic.
 Whenever I run `jekyll build` from the command line while in my project folder, Jekyll utilizes the templates and logic to output a static, production-ready copy of the site.

 The outputted site does some very cool things...here's short list:

-* lots of content is written in [Markdown](http://daringfireball.net/projects/markdown/, "visit the markdown documentation page")...it all gets converted to to HTML.
+* lots of content is written in [Markdown](http://daringfireball.net/projects/markdown/ "visit the markdown documentation page")...it all gets converted to to HTML.
 * the logic displays posts on the [home page](/) in a very "dynamic" way (more on this in a future post).
 * four category-specific pages are generated.
 * an XML-powered RSS file for syndication is built.
 * an HTML site map is created.
 * a short list of related posts is placed at the end of each post.

-Ruby is a Jekyll hard dependency so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/, "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/, "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/, "review the PrismJS syntax highlighter plugin").
+Ruby is a Jekyll hard dependency so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/ "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/ "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/ "review the PrismJS syntax highlighter plugin").
 But Jekyll really does the work of prepping this site's content for deployment.

 Because it generates static sites, Jekyll eliminates the need for SQL queries and server-side script parsing.
-Combine that with asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com, "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
+Combine that with asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
 Ads, social networking widgets and images slow things down sometimes, but the site's overall page-load time is still minimal.

-I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/, "read the Jekyll migration documentation") lists alternative export methods.
+I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/ "read the Jekyll migration documentation") lists alternative export methods.
 Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is the definitive article on the subject.

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.

 Also, Jekyll is definitely geared towards the blogger that likes to write code so in most cases, it probably won't be used for a client solution.
 WordPress, Drupal, SiteCore and Joomla are still best of breed in this arena, my personal preference being WordPress.

 Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

-And in all fairness, there are other options in terms of static site generators.
-[Dave Rupert](http://daverupert.com/) put together [a GitHub Gist of static site generators that was extended by commenters](https://gist.github.com/davatron5000/2254924).
-And in the .NET realm, [Pretzel](http://code52.org/pretzel/) looks interesting but is somewhat quiet in terms of commits to its [Github repo](https://github.com/Code52/pretzel).
-Checking out the [Pretzel Trello Board](https://trello.com/b/2IUErvJ2/pretzel) is a good idea.

 <a name="design-in-browser"></a>
 ### Design In-Browser